Who Am I?

 The multitude of things I have done in my life could fill a blog.
 So let’s touch upon some easy things.

+Such as travel.
 My wife and I have traveled to several awesome places here in Texas, and to Florida, Nevada, New York City, Puerto Rico, and even Hawaii.
 We moved here to the Petro Metro from Detroit in 2009 and never looked back at that bad attitude train-wreck of a has been ghost town.

 Before meeting my wife I had lived for a while in both Florida (Coral Springs/Ft.
 Lauderdale) and L.A., yet I moved back to Detroit twice, proving I am twice as stupid as I ever needed to be.
 But then again, I did eventually meet the love of my life . . .

 To further touch upon the theme of travel, I have been to several places in Ontario, even kinda live for a time in Windsor, have been to Toronto several times, and Montreal once (“oh, what a night . .”).
-My personal journeys have taken me extensively to northern Michigan, all across the lower mitten in fact; Chicago many, many times (let me tell you about the “operation” in the abandoned warehouse one day…); Iowa; Washington, D.C. a few times; New York; Boston; many places in Ohio (I Heart Cedar Point!); Kentucky; Dallas; Atlanta (#2muchcoke) and flew in a prop plane illegally inside the Grand Canyon.
+My personal journeys have taken me extensively to northern Michigan, all across the lower mitten in fact; Chicago many, many times (let me tell you about the “operation” in the abandoned warehouse one day…); Iowa; Washington, D.C. a few times; New York; Boston; many places in Ohio (I Heart Cedar Point!); Kentucky; Dallas; Atlanta (#2muchcoke) and I have flown in a prop plane illegally inside the Grand Canyon.

 Oh, and unfortunately, I’ve also been to Gary, Indiana.
 Bleh!